 - Mundane Made Awesome: Many of their songs, especially found on Bonito Generation, are all about making simple, mundane joys and sound like the most cool and exciting thing ever, from taking pictures ("Picture This"), to jumping on a trampoline ("Trampoline"), to doing homework ("Homework"), to being outside in the fresh air ("Outside").

 - The band effectively reinvented their sound starting from TOTEP and Time 'n' Place, phasing out much of their J-Pop elements and shifting to that of their lo-fi London roots, such as Alternative Rock, Noise Pop, Twee Pop, and Synth-Pop.

-- Civilisation I phased out the noisy rock elements in favor of returning to their cleaner and brighter MIDI-style sound, but retaining Sarah's soft, airy vocals and wistful lyrics, overall emphasizing a more sophisticated, surreal atmosphere resembling art pop.
+- Civilisation I and II phased out the noisy rock elements in favor of returning to their cleaner and brighter MIDI-style sound, but retaining Sarah's soft, airy vocals and wistful lyrics, overall emphasizing a more sophisticated, surreal atmosphere resembling art pop.

 - KKB is fond of using Nintendo 64 soundfonts, so some of their instruments and sound effects might sound familiar to avid gamers.
 One of their most popular examples is "Sick Beat", which makes heavy use of the "level start" sound effect from Super Mario 64 (and even ends on the riff it's from).

 - The video version of "Homework" abruptly drops in a sample of "Sucker MCs" by RunD.M.C. near the end.
 On the album version, the sample is replayed, instead.

 - There doesn't seem to be a ton of obvious context to it, but it's heavily implied that in the video for "Time Today", Sarah is in some kind of mental ward.